Pfoxj/Main/contents/builders-day/index.md

 - name: Denis Nazarov
   subtitle: Mediachain.io
   image: /static/img/people/denis_nazarov.jpg
-  bio: "Denis is a Project Lead at Mediachain \u2014 an open data network for creative works--a blockchain-based metadata platform that uses machine learning to turn media into an information transmitter."
+  bio: Denis is a Project Lead at Mediachain, a universal media library.
+Mediachain offers a protocol stack for collaborating on information about creative works.
+It includes a decentralized datastore based on IPFS, a collaborative data structure inspired by git, and a content identification technology for canonical ID resolution and perceptual metadata retrieval.
   isScienceFair: false
   home: NYC
 - name: Evan Schwartz